 Note that you cannot park in the church car park anymore.
 The closest carpark is in the village center, just a nice stroll away along the river to the church.

 Here are my personal favorite photography spots to get you around the South Island of New Zealand!
+If you want some more inspirations, Marta Kulesza is also sharing her favorite 18 Most Photogenic Places on the South Island of New Zealand and Rach Stewart shares her favorite 7 Lakes in the South Island to photograph.
 If you have any comments or questions, feel free to reach out!
 And don’t forget to tag me in your stories or photos on Instagram if this article inspired you!

 If you liked this post, pin it for later!